How to Deal With a Low Appraisal

 - Overpricing by the seller.

 - Inexperienced appraiser who doesn't understand local influences on value.
+This is rare, however, thanks to internal review processes and rules created under the Home Valuation Code of Conduct (HVCC).

 - Rising market values due to limited inventory and few comps.